 Our core business activities involve certain commodity price-related risks that we manage in various ways, including through the use of derivative instruments.
 Our policy is to (i) only purchase inventory for which we have a sales market, (ii) structure our sales contracts so that price fluctuations do not materially affect our operating income and (iii) not acquire and hold material physical inventory or derivatives for the purpose of speculating on commodity price changes.
-The material commodity-related risks inherent in our business activities can be divided into the following general categories:
+The material commodity-related risks inherent in our business activities are described below.

-Commodity Purchases and Sales - In the normal course of our operations, we purchase and sell commodities.
+In the normal course of our operations, we purchase and sell commodities.
 We use derivatives to manage the associated risks and to optimize profits.
-As of December 31, 2021, net derivative positions related to these activities included:
+As of December 31, 2022, net derivative positions related to these activities included:

-- · A net long position of 8.4 million barrels associated with our crude oil purchases, which was unwound ratably during January 2022 to match monthly average pricing. - A net short time spread position of 5.7 million barrels, which hedges a portion of our anticipated crude oil lease gathering purchases through December 2022. - A net crude oil basis spread position of 7.3 million barrels at multiple locations through December 2022.
-These derivatives allow us to lock in grade and location basis differentials.

-· A net short position of 19.2 million barrels through December 2023 related to anticipated net sales of crude oil and NGL inventory.
+- A net long position of 3.9 million barrels associated with our crude oil purchases, which was unwound ratably during January 2023 to match monthly average pricing. - A net short time spread position of 6.4 million barrels, which hedges a portion of our anticipated crude oil lease gathering purchases through December 2024. - A net crude oil basis spread position of 2.6 million barrels at multiple locations through December 2024.
+These derivatives allow us to lock in grade and location basis differentials. - A net short position of 18.4 million barrels through June 2024 related to anticipated net sales of crude oil and NGL inventory.

-Natural Gas Processing/NGL Fractionation - We purchase natural gas for processing and operational needs.
+We purchase natural gas for processing and operational needs.
 Additionally, we purchase NGL mix for fractionation and sell the resulting individual specification products (including ethane, propane, butane and condensate).
 In conjunction with these activities, we hedge the price risk associated with the purchase of the natural gas and the subsequent sale of the individual specification products.
-The following table summarizes our open derivative positions utilized to hedge the price risk associated with anticipated purchases and sales related to our natural gas processing and NGL fractionation activities as of December 31, 2021.
+The following table summarizes our open derivative positions utilized to hedge the price risk associated with anticipated purchases and sales related to our natural gas processing and NGL fractionation activities as of December 31, 2022.

 Notional Volume (Short)/Long Remaining Tenor

-Natural gas purchases 73.4 Bcf December 2023
+Natural gas purchases 47.7 Bcf December 2024

-Propane sales (13.7) MMbls December 2023
+Propane sales (9.1) MMbls December 2024

-Butane sales (3.3) MMbls December 2023
+Butane sales (2.1) MMbls December 2024

-Condensate sales (1.5) MMbls December 2023
+Condensate sales (0.8) MMbls December 2024

-Fuel gas requirements (1) 7.5 Bcf December 2022
+Fuel gas requirements (1) 7.3 Bcf December 2023

-Power supply requirements (1) 0.6 TWh December 2023
+Power supply requirements (1) 0.4 TWh December 2023

-(1) Positions to hedge a portion of our power supply and fuel gas requirements at our Canadian natural gas processing and fractionation plants.
+Positions to hedge a portion of our power supply and fuel gas requirements at our Canadian natural gas processing and fractionation plants.